dedjer/lab-dotnet-config/README.md

 Setup and use .NET Core 6 ConfigurationManager to pull configuration setings from:

-1. appsettings.json - using Host.CreateDefaultBuilder and WebApplication.CreateBuilder
+1. appsettings.json - using WebApplication.CreateBuilder
 2. appsettings.[ENVIRONEMENT].json - using WebApplication.CreateBuilder
 3. Environment Variables  - using WebApplication.CreateBuilder
 4. Property Files  - using WebApplication.CreateBuilder to read from appsettings.Local.json